BartSte/snapshot/README.md

       function.
 Also improve the error messages and do a graceful exit.

 - [ ] The camera is still started when no --gui/--record is added.

-- [ ] When a config is applied in the settings, and it cannot be found, throw an error.